-I am a PhD candidate at the School of Oriental and African Studies (SOAS), University of London, based at the Centre for Cultural, Literary and Postcolonial Studies (CCLPS).
-I completed my MA Degree at the University of Sussex (School of English, Literature and Philosophy Programme, 2013), where I wrote my thesis on Zoë Wicomb’s novel, David's Story.
-I received my BA degree from the University of Pennsylvania in the USA (2003), with a focus on Cultural Anthropology, African Studies and Francophone Studies.
-I also hold an MSc Degree from the London School of Economics and Political Science (Development Studies and Social Anthropology, 2004).
+I am a PhD candidate based in the Centre for Cultural, Literary and Postcolonial Studies (CCLPS) at SOAS.
+I hold an MA degree from the University of Sussex, School of English, Literature and Philosophy Programme (2013) and a BA degree from the University of Pennsylvania in the USA (2003) in Cultural Anthropology, African Studies and Francophone Studies.
+I also hold an MSc degree in Development Studies and Social Anthropology from the London School of Economics and Political Science (2004).

-- Training in the Professional Development in Higher Education Programme, SOAS (06.2016).
+- Training in the Professional Development in Higher Education Programme, SOAS (2016).

-- Training in Peer Review for academic journals, Consortium for the Humanities and the Arts South-East England-CHASE (06.2016).
+- Training in Peer Review for academic journals, Consortium for the Humanities and the Arts South-East England-CHASE (2016).